 University of Wisconsin - Stevens Point is a good decision for students pursuing a Forestry degree.
 Students who enjoy a more slow-paced life will appreciate University of Wisconsin - Stevens Point's location in the small town of Stevens Point, Wisconsin.

 Any student pursuing a degree in Forestry has to check out Michigan State University.
-With more than 20,000 undergraduates, this institution is one of the biggest schools in the country.
+Located in East Lansing, Michigan, this university is best suited for students who blossom in an urban atmosphere.